When we arrived in Brisbane, I assumed that the first thing we’d do as huge fans of Steve Irwin, would be to visit his legacy in Australia Zoo.

 At Lone Pine, we probably saw almost the same number of animals for half the price.

 Australia Zoo also charges $25 for a photo holding a koala.
-Lone Pine charges $18.
+Lone Pine charges $18 (I think this might cost more now, but you can also take your own photos for free!).
 And that’s after you’ve paid entry for $34 instead of $59 (we paid less for Lone Pine through our hostel too).

 Let me re-phrase that, though.
 Lone Pine probably isn’t BETTER, but it’s certainly better value for Australian animals.